Jana Wood

 Salvaged bricks from the Turua Street demolition, Ink Jet print on photographic paper (edition of 10, 1 sold)

-Coast and Cave, 2009, These six paintings (500x500mm) are in oil paint on rabbit-skin gesso on board.
+Coast and Cave, 2009, Oil paint on rabbit-skin gesso on board, all 500x500mm

-After spending summers on the West Coast at Piha, where my children would wander into the caves at South End, and into Northern-end cave, I completed some research into New Zealand caves, and the early Maori cave drawings.
-This lead me to discover that some of my Ngati Raukawa ancestors who lived on the Kapiti Coast may have been buried in caves on Kapiti Island.
-I’ve been fascinated ever since with this history.
+After spending summers on the West Coast at Piha, watching my children wander into the caves at South End and the northern end of the beach, I began researching New Zealand caves and early Māori cave drawings.
+This research led me to discover that some of my Ngāti Raukawa ancestors from the Kāpiti Coast may have been buried in caves on Kāpiti Island.
+Since then, caves have become a place of deep personal and historical fascination for me—sites of shelter, memory, and connection.

 IMG_2043